-Although double lumen endotracheal tubes (ETTs) remain the gold standard for lung isolation for lateralized pulmonary hemorrhage/infection, massive bronchopleural fistulas, or to facilitate surgeries, it’s important for my trainees to understand all the available options they have when it comes to airway management.
+Although double-lumen endotracheal tubes (ETTs) remain the gold standard for lung isolation for lateralized pulmonary hemorrhage/infection, massive bronchopleural fistulas, or facilitating certain surgeries, my trainees need to understand ALL the available options they have when it comes to airway management.

 The Univent ETT offers a dedicated channel for a bronchial blocker steered into position under bronchoscopic visualization.
 After tracheal intubation in the standard fashion and inflation of the tracheal cuff, a bronchoscope is advanced through the main lumen to guide the bronchial blocker into position.
 At that point, the blocker’s cuff can be inflated to isolate the region of interest.

-A disadvantage shared by all bronchial blockers is the inability to effectively suction the isolated lung segment(s).
-This sometimes makes it difficult to not only remove secretions but facilitate lung deflation.
-For this reason, I like to keep patients on 100% oxygen prior to isolation and rely on absorption atelectasis to help with lung collapse.
-For patients who remain intubated post-operatively, the blocker can simply be removed and the Univent managed like any other single lumen ETT making it nice for ICUs that aren’t accustomed to double lumen ETTs.
+A disadvantage shared by all bronchial blockers is the inability to suction the isolated lung segment(s) effectively.
+This sometimes makes it difficult to remove secretions and facilitate lung deflation.
+For this reason, I like to keep patients on 100% oxygen before isolation and rely on absorption atelectasis to help with lung collapse.
+For patients who remain intubated post-operatively, the blocker can simply be removed, and the Univent managed like any other single lumen ETT.

 Drop me a comment below with questions!